JGarza189/neuroblastoma-2025/User-Guide/README.md

 ## Running Simulations
 To run simulations and reproduce the results presented in this study:

-### 1. Navigate to the Cloned GitHub Repository in Jupyter Notebook
+### 1. Open Jupyter Notebook

-Using Jupyter Notebook, load these scripts into your environment in the following order:
+Using Jupyter Notebook, load all of the scripts and files into your ?? :

 ```
-Script 1

-Script 2

-Script 3

-Script 4
+model.toml

+model.txt

+modeling_utils.py

+run_model.py

+parameters-mk04-nondimensional.txt

+parameters-mk04.txt

+stability_analysis.ipynb

 ```

 Once loaded, run the python scripts in order.
 If desired, export the outputs manually to a `Desired/` directory.